-And these impacts are all the more severe for those on death row.
+These impacts are all the more severe for those on death row.
 Researchers have noted a common trend popularly termed "Death Row Phenomenon" which encapsulates a series of psychological effects of being placed on death row, from mental and physical deterioration, hopelessness, depression, and psychotic delusions to suicidal tendencies.
-140 For the wrongfully convicted who end up on death row, the torment may be even more extreme.
+For the wrongfully convicted who end up on death row, the torment may be even more extreme.
 To date, there have been 186 exonerations from death row, with the average time served before exoneration being 11.5 years.
-141 Exonerees from death row face lifelong mental health issues and difficulties that persist for the remainder of their lives.
-Like exonerees from lesser sentences, death penalty exonerees face lasting impacts from their wrongful convictions that go far beyond the obvious and apparent.
+Exonerees from death row face lifelong mental health issues and difficulties that persist for the remainder of their lives.
+Like exonerees from lesser sentences, death penalty